casper-network/docs-archive/dapp/erc20/contract.md

 * `contracts.rs` - smart contracts.

 ## Context
-It's important to understand how execution contract works.
-Let's compare it to Ethereum to see the difference.
+It's important to understand how contract execution works.
+Let's compare with Ethereum to see the difference.

-In Ethereum account object is just an public key with the balance.
-In CasperLabs account has its own key-value storage and account-only functions like the [associated keys](../../implementation/accounts.html#associated-keys-and-weights) management.
+In Ethereum, an account object is just a public key with the balance.
+In CasperLabs, each account has its own key-value storage and account-only functions like the [associated keys](../../implementation/accounts.html#associated-keys-and-weights) management.

-In Ethereum when contract is called, it executes in its own context.
+In Ethereum when a contract is called, it executes in its own context.
 The contract knows only the account's address which invoked it.
-In Solidity accessible by `msg.caller`.
+In Solidity this address is accessible by `msg.caller`.

-In CasperLabs when contract is called, it executes in the context of calling account, so it uses account's storage.
+In CasperLabs, when a deploy ("transaction" in Ethereum's nomenclature) directly executes a contract (as opposed to sending new wasm instructions), it executes in the context of calling account, so it uses account's storage.

-Additionaly in CasperLabs the contract has its own key-value storage, but only when called by other contract.
-Imagine a chain of calls: `Account` calls `Contract A`, then `Contract A` calls `Contract B`. `Contract A` is executed in the context of `Account`. `Contract B` is executed in the context of itself.
+Additionally, in CasperLabs, each contract has its own key-value storage, but only when executed in its own context (i.e. invoked by [call_contract](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/runtime/fn.call_contract.html)).
+For example, consider the chain of calls: a deploy from `Account` executes `Contract A`, then `Contract A` calls `Contract B`; then `Contract A` is executed in the context of `Account`, and `Contract B` is executed in its own context.

 ## Cargo.toml
 Start with package definition at `contract/Cargo.toml`.